 McCoy made a planter with a dog holding something in his mouth.
 There is also a stretch dog and a puppy planter with ears sticking out.
 There was a poodle planter, a dog pulling a wooden cart and a black poodle planter.
 McCoy made several large bird dog planters and a dog TV lamp.
 A long Scottie dog dish has five dog heads on the front.

 Even as late as the early 70s, McCoy made a sitting dog planter in several colors.

 Brush-McCoy made a miniature Scottie, a couple of 4-inch Scotties and two different bulldog figurines.
 See these in an ad on p.
-34 of Sanfords Guide to Brush-McCoy Pottery Book 2.
+34 of (affiliate link) Sanfords Guide to Brush-McCoy Pottery Book 2.

 American Bisque was a West Virginia pottery company across the river from Ohio whose claim to fame is cookie jars, although it made figural planters in large quantities as well.
 This company operated from 1919 to the 1980s.

 You can sometimes identify American Bisque pottery by the wedge shapes on the bottoms.
 Much American Bisque is marked USA on the bottom.
 Additionally, American Bisque used airbrush techniques much like Royal Copley.

 For more information on distinguishing pottery by the bottom (and some examples), see our article on Identifying American Pottery.